hsp-60

 - statement: DVE-1 and UBL-5 form complex during UPRmt

-supporting_text: Unfolded protein stress in the mitochondria correlates
+supporting_text: Unfolded protein stress in the mitochondria correlates with

-with complex formation between a homeodomain-containing transcription
+complex formation between a homeodomain-containing transcription factor

-factor DVE-1 and the small ubiquitin-like protein UBL-5
+DVE-1 and the small ubiquitin-like protein UBL-5

-- statement: DVE-1 binds promoters of mitochondrial chaperone genes
+- statement: DVE-1 binds promoters of mitochondrial chaperone genes including

 supporting_text: Activation of the UPR(mt) correlates temporally and